Background pattern

 4 g

-*Preterm infants:No data on efficacy and safety are available for preterm infants.
+*Preterm infants:There is no data on efficacy and safety in preterm infants.

-**Maximum Daily Dose:The maximum daily dose described in the table above is for patients not taking other medications with paracetamol and should be adjusted accordingly taking these medications into account.
+**Maximum daily dose:The maximum daily dose described in the table above is for patients who are not taking other medicines with paracetamol and should be adjusted accordingly taking into account these medicines.

-• The minimum interval between each administration in patients with severe renal insufficiency should be at least 6 hours.
+• The minimum interval between each administration in patients with severe renal failure should be at least 6 hours.

-• The minimum interval between each administration in patients requiring hemodialysis should be at least 8 hours.
+• The minimum interval between each administration in patients who require hemodialysis should be at least 8 hours.

-• The maximum daily dose should not exceed 3 g in adult patients with active or compensated chronic liver disease, with hepatocellular insufficiency, chronic alcoholism, chronic malnutrition (low glutathione hepatic reserves), dehydration, Meulengracht Syndrome, or weighing less than 50 kg.
+• The maximum daily dose should not exceed 3 g in adult patients with active chronic liver disease, compensated liver disease, liver failure, chronic alcoholism, chronic malnutrition (low hepatic glutathione reserves), dehydration, Meulengracht Gilbert Syndrome, or who weigh less than 50 kg.

 Do not administer more than 4 doses in 24 hours.